tj-kim/pFedDef_v1/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Copied and adapted from "Federated Multi-Task Learning under a Mixture of Distributions" (https://github.com/omarfoq/FedEM)